-You have already installed the interlock safety switch hinge.
-It is now to be connected to the engine to activate the safety function.
+The emergency stop and the interlock safety switch is already installed in the machine when its shipped.
+These are now to be connected to the engine to activate the safety function.
 Connect the white connector 1 to the free connector on the engine.
 Then, secure the grounding connector 2 with the lower bolt that is located on the back of the ignition switch.